-Buying a Condo in Bangkok has many options.
+Buying a Condo in Bangkok has many options so speak to a real estate lawyer Bangkok for more advice.
 If you are looking at buying a condo in Thailand, then you are more likely to look at buying a condo in Phuket or a condo unit in Bangkok or Hua Hin.
-The property market in Bangkok is always changing as more people are looking at developments on the outskirts of the city or close to the BTS or MRT stations.
-You should also look at other issues such as transferring your money into Thailand as well as property transfer fees and building restrictions.
+The property market in Bangkok is always changing as more people are looking at developments.
+This mainly on the outskirts of the city or close to the BTS or MRT stations.
+You should also look at other issues.
+Such as transferring your money into Thailand as well as property transfer fees and building restrictions.

-Condominium units in the CBD has averaged THB 213,169 per sqm while those of the fringe averaged in at THB 117,134 per sqm.
-Many Asian buyers are looking at the city fringe and periphery such as Sukhumvit, Paholyothin and Thonburi in Bangkok.
-The foreign buyers for Bangkok compared to buying a condo in Phuket is also different with the bulk of buyers in Bangkok being from international buyers, especially those from Mainland China, Japan and Hong Kong.
+Condominium units in the CBD have averaged THB 213,169 per sqm while those of the fringe averaged at THB 117,134 per sqm.
+Many Asian buyers are looking at the city fringe and periphery such as Sukhumvit, Paholyothin, and Thonburi in Bangkok.
+The foreign buyers for Bangkok compared to buying a condo in Phuket are also different from the bulk of buyers in Bangkok being from international buyers, especially those from Mainland China, Japan, and Hong Kong.

 You need to decide if you can live in that space.The condo units are getting smaller close to the mass transit system as the land is becoming more expensive.
 Who built the property and hence the quality of the build is important.
 Finally, would you pay that price at home?

 If you are going to buy a condominium in Bangkok then you need to understand the basic property laws and issues.
 These may arise when you buy any real estate.
 If you did not do due diligence on the property.
 Then you may encounter someone who has a right of habitation over the property.
 This or a lease agreement that you did not know about.
 There could very well also be a usufruct registered over the property or that property was build using a superficies which you did not know about.
 It could also have been developed in the incorrect zoning or worst, it was built outside of the building restrictions which means it might be demolished.